nickschmidt94/html-editor/SUPABASE_SETUP.md

-# Supabase Setup Guide for HTML Editor
+# Supabase Setup Guide for SnipDump

 This guide will help you set up Supabase for cloud storage and sync with your HTML editor.